-Browse our brilliant collection of vanilla recipes, including Simon Hulstone's passion fruit and vanilla cheesecake, Paul Heathcote's bread and butter pudding, and Chris Horridge's crème brûlée.
+Browse our brilliant collection of vanilla recipes, including Simon Hulstone's passion fruit and vanilla cheesecake, Angela Field's easy vanilla cake, Paul Heathcote's bread and butter pudding, and Chris Horridge's crème brûlée.

 Vanilla (from the Spanish vaina, meaning "little pod") is one of the most expensive spices in the world, and prized for the intense flavour achieved from infusing ingredients with the whole pod, or scraping out the internal seeds to add directly to dishes.